JakeGwynn/PowerApps_Collect-Large-SharePoint-List/README.md

     1. Open the 'OnSelect' property of button "btnLoad_colAllRecords"
       1. Find and Replace all instances of 'Large SPO List' with the name of your large SPO list
     c.
 Select "btnLoad_colAllRecords" to test collecting all SPO list items into a collection called "colAllRecords".
+4. Ensure that your PowerApp delegation item limit is set to 2000 records.